Murder of Karina Vetrano: Suspect

-On February 4, 2017, the police announced that a suspect for the murder had been taken into questioning, later adding that Lewis, a black 20-year-old Brooklyn resident, had been arrested and charged with one count of second-degree murder.
+On February 4, 2017, the police announced that a suspect for the murder had been taken into questioning.
+Police later added that Lewis, a 20-year-old Brooklyn resident, had been arrested and charged with one count of second-degree murder.

 Lewis was unemployed and lived with his mother, three sisters and their children in a low-income housing project in East New York, fewer than 3 miles away from the park where Vetrano was found dead.
 Lewis also gave statements to police, including describing a peculiar puddle of muddy water that detectives had seen near Vetrano's body.
 Although he had no criminal record, he reportedly had a "hatred for women" and once told a teacher's aide he wanted to "stab all the girls" at his school several years earlier.
 He had been taken into protective custody numerous times and was described as a loner and mentally unstable.

 Lewis also had several run-ins with police in the years before the murder, including three summons in 2013: two for violating rules in Spring Creek Park and one for urinating in public.
 An additional incident occurred in May 2016 when a 9-1-1 caller reported a suspicious male with a crowbar in the backyards of several homes.
 An NYPD lieutenant who lived in Howard Beach also remembered him lurking around in the area looking into cars and traced him from when Lewis' name and address had been taken by police during a stop-and-frisk report.

 According to investigators, on August 2, Lewis had left his home after arguing with his family and walked over to the park, where he came across and then attacked Vetrano.
-While it is believed to have been a completely random encounter it is not definitively known if Lewis had ever seen Vetrano before, or premeditated the attack.
+While it is believed to have been a completely random encounter, it is not definitively known if Lewis had ever seen Vetrano before, or premeditated the attack.

 His mother recalled that upon returning home that night, he was looking "disheveled" with his clothes torn.
 Lewis claimed he had been mugged by a group of men, although there was no evidence of such an attack, and a police report was never filed.
 The next day, August 3, Lewis' father, a former school principal, took him to a local emergency room for treatment of scratches and cuts on Lewis' upper body.
 Hospital records confirmed that Lewis was treated by doctors the day after the murder, and that he had also suffered a hand injury.
 Lewis' family continued to deny his involvement in the homicide.
 His father claimed he had not heard of or read about Vetrano's death until after his son was arrested for it.